nexssp/os/README.md

 Detect `Linux` _distro name_ and version, check if user is root, and some other info.
 Also works for Windows showing name as `Windows` and version like `10.0.19041`

+## New

+- function `sudo()` which contain sudo where user is not admin and nothing if it is.
+It helps writing installers so automatically will add sudo if needed and for example docker containers will leave it blank. eg `${sudo()}apt install -y somepackage`

 ## Distros list

 ```js